 2. There is also a component of self-hatred here.
 Why is he still punishing himself after 5 years?
 He talks about guilt and shame.
 He needs to find a way to forgive himself.
 Maybe that means therapy, maybe it means telling his first wife and kids how genuinely sorry he is for what he did, maybe he needs marriage counseling with his now wife.

-Whatever it is that he needs, he needs to take some action, so that his now life starts working for him.
+He needs to take some action so that his now life starts working for him.
 Otherwise, he will remain in this state of divorce regret, self-loathing, hopelessness and unhappiness.

 He should reflect on his mistakes in a productive way—not a way in which he beats himself up.
 God forgives, so why can’t he forgive himself?

 Trust me, I’ve made some really really bad decisions in my life, and I have so many regrets that I cannot even count them.
 But, I have made numerous wonderful choices that resulted in the most beautiful and precious things in my life.
 It starts with my children.
 How can you regret a marriage that gave you such gifts?
 You can’t.
-You can only learn from the choices you made and try to make better ones in the future.
+You can only reflect on why you made the decisions you did, why they were wrong, learn from the choices you made, and try to make better ones in the future.

 In closing, this sweet man who can’t let go of his divorce regret needs to take some action to make his life work.
-That might mean working on his marriage or it might mean divorce.
-He needs to find a way to be happy and instead of focusing on his mistakes every minute, focus on having gratitude for his children, possibly his wife, his family, and all the other meaningful people and things in his life.
+That might mean working on his marriage or it might mean a second divorce.
+He needs to find a way to be happy and instead of focusing on his mistakes every minute.
+He should try to focus on having gratitude for his children, possibly his wife, his family, and all the other meaningful people and things in his life.

 Big hugs to this guy.
 Stop regretting the past, start accepting things as they are, and start living for today.